Headless CMS: history, benefits, use cases and beyond

-Are you ready to make the switch from a traditional legacy content management system to a modern headless one?
-Use this guide from the pioneers in headless content management to learn the ins and outs of headless content tech, which core elements to shop for and how to leverage headless to improve your everyday workflows.
+Are you ready to switch from a traditional legacy content management system (CMS) to a modern headless one?
+Use this guide from the pioneers in headless content management to learn the ins and outs of headless content tech, which core elements to shop for, and how to leverage headless to improve your everyday workflows.

-In the early years of the internet, the CMS emerged as an essential tool that allowed businesses to manage their websites more easily.
-Some of the very first content management tools of note were Vignette’s StoryServer and IBM’s FileNet (which still exists today).
-These CMSes excelled at the creation of websites, firmly establishing the web as the world’s first digital channel and CMSes as the vehicles for distributing digital content to growing online audiences.
+In the early years of the internet, the CMS emerged as an essential tool that allowed businesses to manage their websites more efficiently.
+Some of the first content management tools of note were Vignette’s StoryServer and IBM’s FileNet (which still exists today).
+These CMSes excelled at creating websites, firmly establishing the web as the world’s first digital channel and CMSes as the vehicles for distributing digital content to growing online audiences.

-Shortly after that, blogging became popular.
-And with it, so did some of today’s still well-known CMSes such as Drupal and WordPress.
-They established WYSIWYG (“what you see is what you get”) editing as a leading content management system feature because it allows faster website creation and quick content publishing.
+Then, blogging became popular.
+And with it, so did some of today’s well-known CMSes, such as Drupal and WordPress.
+They established WYSIWYG (“What You See Is What You Get”) editing as a leading content management system feature because it allows faster website creation and content publishing.
 However, traditional CMSes confront an existential challenge in today’s fast-moving digital landscape.
 They lag when businesses seek the agility to keep up with rapidly evolving technology and customer expectations.

-Connected devices have driven an explosion in the number of channels, screens and formats for content.
-Any piece of content can be restructured and redeployed in hundreds of contexts across myriad devices today.
+Connected devices have driven an explosion in the number of channels, screens, and formats for content.
+Any content can be restructured and redeployed in hundreds of contexts across myriad devices today.
 WYSIWYG editors are just not built to handle this level of complexity.
-Traditional, legacy CMS solutions only handle 1:1 content deployment to a single, static web page.
-These systems can't keep up with the omnichannel world of mobile sites, smart billboards, touchscreen displays, Alexa integrations and smartwatch apps.
+Traditional, legacy CMS solutions only handle 1-to-1 content deployment to a single, static web page.
+These systems can't move fast enough for the omnichannel world of mobile sites, intelligent billboards, touchscreen displays, Alexa integrations, and smartwatch apps.

 There is a core set of features that define today’s most enterprise business-friendly headless CMS platforms.

 A good headless CMS runs on APIs.
 Enabling different applications to work together, APIs create the flexibility and scalability that make all other headless CMS features possible.
-To learn more about what APIs are, what they do and how to make sure any headless CMS has what you need, be sure to read“Having an API Doesn't Make Your CMS Headless.”
+To learn more about what APIs are, what they do, and how to ensure any headless CMS has what you need, read“Having an API Doesn't Make Your CMS Headless.”

-Microservices are lightweight applications that, when connected via API, can be strung together to create some very large and very functional software systems.
-Because they are not intertwined, microservices can be swapped out and updated as needed to keep entire systems functional with minimal risk, expense or downtime.
-Microservices are the building blocks of many of today’s cutting-edge tools and modern headless CMSs are no exception.
-Learn more about them from our article “Microservices: The Ultimate Guide.”
+Microservices are lightweight applications that can be strung together when connected via API to create very large and functional software systems.
+Because they are not intertwined, microservices can be swapped out and updated as needed to keep entire systems functional with minimal risk, expense, or downtime.
+Microservices are the building blocks of many of today’s cutting-edge tools, and modern headless CMSes are no exception.
+Learn more about them from our article,“Microservices: The Ultimate Guide.”

 Content assets are created and stored in content “modules” inside headless CMS platforms.
 Content modeling is the process of naming and describing the relationships between these modules.
-A headless CMS with a business user-friendly interface should enable marketers to create and edit content modules and build out content models so that content can quickly be re-optimized and re-published to various channels.
+A headless CMS with a business user-friendly interface should enable marketers to create, edit, and build out content modules so that content can quickly be re-optimized and republished to various channels.
 They can work easily without any coding or technical expertise, without the aid of developers.

-Because they’re built on a thoughtful web of API-connected microservices, headless CMSes are easy to integrate new tools into.
+Because they’re built on a thoughtful web of API-connected microservices, it’s easy to integrate new tools into headless CMSes.
 That means developers and designers can use the tools they need to keep the back end and consumer experiences up to date.
-It also means your tech team can connect the top-of-the-line marketing tools that enable you to serve the localized, personalized and optimized campaigns that consumers crave.
+It also means your tech team can connect the top-of-the-line marketing tools that enable marketing staff to serve the localized, personalized, and optimized campaigns consumers crave.

 Not all headless CMS platforms have a marketing-friendly interface.
 If you have a large content marketing team that needs to work autonomously and at a quick clip, you should prioritize one that does.
-Look for an interface with features like real-time content editing previews, workflows that automate the publishing process, roles and permissions that protect content security and accuracy, versioning and rollbacks and so on.
+Look for an interface with features like real-time content editing previews, workflows that automate the publishing process, roles and permissions that protect content security and accuracy, versioning, rollbacks, etc.

 There’s a lot of lingo to learn in the content management and marketing worlds.
-Here, we explain some common terms and platforms you’ll encounter on your headless CMS journey.
+Here, we explain some standard terms and platforms you’ll encounter on your headless CMS journey.

-Traditional CMSs are monolithic.
+Traditional CMSes are monolithic.
 The back end and front end are intertwined on a technological level.
-This means that content can only be created and then published once to a specific digital instance such as a static website page.
-Each piece of content is integrated with the interface upon which it’s served, so it cannot be re-optimized or re-published for different audiences or channels.
-This was ideal when brand websites were a budding concept, but today it’s a hindrance for marketers who need to reuse content campaigns and designers and developers who need to use modern tools and languages to serve these campaigns.
+This means content can only be created and published once to a specific digital instance, such as a static website page.
+Each content is integrated with the interface where it’s served, so it cannot be re-optimized or republished for different audiences or channels.
+This was ideal when brand websites were a budding concept.
+Still, today, it’s a hindrance for marketers who need to reuse content campaigns and designers and developers who need to use modern tools and languages to serve these campaigns.

-A hybrid CMS is basically a headless CMS that still has a front end.
-For marketers, it can look and function much like a traditional CMS, but for developers it offers multiple APIs with which they can work to serve content on different digital channels.
-While this offers a solution for business capabilities needing more technical chops to go fully headless, it does come with some downsides.
-Just like with traditional monolithic CMSs, hybrid CMSs suffer from front-end inflexibility, lack the content modeling and modules that make omnichannel publishing approachable, feature complex code that can hinder microservice integrations and more.
+A hybrid CMS is a headless CMS that still has a front end.
+For marketers, it can look and function much like a traditional CMS.
+Still, for developers, it offers multiple APIs with which they can work to serve content on different digital channels.
+While this provides a solution for business capabilities needing more technical chops to go entirely headless, it has some downsides.
+Like traditional monolithic CMSes, hybrid CMSes suffer from front-end inflexibility, lack the content modeling and modules that make omnichannel publishing approachable, and feature complex code that can hinder microservice integrations.

 Headless CMS vs. DXP

-The headless CMS is quickly becoming a crucial component of something called the digital experience platform (DXP).
+The headless CMS is becoming essential to the digital experience platform (DXP).
 DXPs serve as central hubs that help organizations bring together all the tools in their tech stacks to deliver meaningful and relevant content to users across multiple channels, boosting customer engagement and improving user experience.
 Learn more about the digital experience platform concept and why headless CMS is a foundational element to its success in our guide, “What Is a DXP?
-Understanding Digital Experience Platforms.”
+Understanding digital experience platforms (DXP0.”

-The headless CMS offers significant benefits for firms that are growing into new channels, launching new products and integrations, or simply transacting with customers across a range of touchpoints on multiple platforms and devices.
+The headless CMS offers significant benefits for firms growing into new channels, launching new products and integrations, or simply transacting with customers across various digital touchpoints on multiple platforms and devices.

-A modern headless CMS offers an API-first approach that makes it lightning-fast for developers to pipe in content.
-Content delivered via APIs is significantly easier to integrate, manipulate and distribute, reducing the time it takes to create content-driven experiences.
+Content delivered via APIs is significantly easier to integrate, manipulate, and distribute, reducing the time it takes to create content-driven experiences.
 Quickly roll out new sites and functionality incrementally when ready to scale faster.

 Some of the top industries and enterprises taking advantage of headless CMS include:

 Pro sports teams can build omnichannel fan engagement platforms powered by a headless CMS.
 By marrying content with personalized data, teams can help fans feel more connected than ever to the players they love most.

 Airlines face some of the most complex content requirements of any industry.
-Their teams manage real-time communications, global content translation and localization and an omnichannel presence that spans hundreds — if not thousands — of individual customer touchpoints.
-Across owned web properties, mobile apps, email, third-party search sites and physical displays, a headless CMS enables clear, consistent and simplified communications that are always up to date.
+Their teams manage real-time communications, global content translation and localization, and an omnichannel presence that spans hundreds — if not thousands — of individual customer touchpoints.
+A headless CMS enables clear, consistent, and simplified communications that are always up to date across owned web properties, mobile apps, email, third-party search sites, and physical displays.

-In the financial service sector, customers rely on real-time content to inform some of their most important choices.
+Customers in the financial service sector rely on real-time content to inform some of their most important choices.
 They also demand personalized content that helps them navigate complex processes and make smarter financial decisions.
-With headless CMS, financial firms have access to the flexibility they need to innovate, the reliable foundation they need to securely manage content and the integrations they need to provide personalization at scale.
+With headless CMS, financial firms have access to the flexibility they need to innovate, the reliable foundation they need to manage content securely, and the integrations they need to provide personalization at scale.

 See it in action: “PhotoBox Streamlines Content Publishing with Contentstack’s Powerful APIs”

-On a steady basis, new channels, new competitors and new consumer expectations are formed.
-Ready your teams, your workflows and your content for the future with better tools and more knowledge.
-You can try a modern headless CMS for yourself right now to see if it’s the right tool for you.
-And to keep deepening your knowledge, we invite you to check our guides, which cover every kind of content management system as well as key concepts like microservices, digital transformation, enterprise marketing, omnichannel content management and so much more.
+On a steady basis, new channels, new competitors, and new consumer expectations are formed.
+Ready your teams, workflows, and content for the future with better tools and more knowledge.
+You can try a modern headless CMS for yourself right now to see if it’s the right tool for your organization.
+To deepen your understanding, we invite you to check our CMS guides, which cover content management systems and critical concepts like microservices, digital transformation, enterprise marketing, omnichannel content management, and more.